creativetorch/hide-email-on-webpage-small-javascript/README.md

 Change "updateuser" (1 reference) and "updatehost.com" (in 2 places) for your desired user and email-domain address.
+The script will add "@" and put everything together.
+Example: email me at updateuser@updatehost.com

 var userid = "updateuser";